|1. Essence of Specific Factors Model|

 It was further developed by Paul Samuelson and Ronald Jones.
 It is also called the Ricardo-Viner model.
 Michael Mussa (1974) developed the graphical approach to illustrate the main results of this model.
 In contrast to the Ricardian model, this model includes two specific factors.

 Viner designed the model to explain the migration of workers from the rural to urban areas after the Industrial Revolution in the 1820s.
 Specific or fixed factors suffer the vicissitudes of urban life much more than the mobile factor, labor.

 |Mobile vs Specific Factors||

-Thus, there are two types of factors.
+There are two types of factors.
 Labor is the mobile factor that can move between the two sectors.
 Each of the other two factors is assumed to be specific to a particular industry.
-That is, the quantity of each specific factor is fixed and cannot move to the other industry.
+That is, the quantity of a specific factor is fixed.
 Specific factors cannot move between industries.

-Examples of specific factors: climates, soil, skilled workers in sericulture and car industry.
+Examples of specific factors: climate, soil, skilled workers in sericulture and the car industry.
 Detroit's population was 1.8 million in 1950, but declined to .7 million in 2010.
 (It took six decades for the laborers to leave the city.)

 2 goods × 3 factors